So it isn’t just autistic people who can have issues with eye contact.

 For those with social anxiety, eye contact can feel particularly intimidating because it creates a sense of vulnerability and exposure.

-Even without a clinical diagnosis, many neurotypicals experience shyness or discomfort in social situations, especially when meeting new people or speaking in public.
+Even without a clinical diagnosis of social anxiety disorder, many neurotypicals experience shyness or discomfort in social situations, especially when meeting new people or speaking in public.

 This discomfort can manifest as difficulty maintaining eye contact, as individuals may feel self-conscious or fear that they are being judged.